moon290/chanjuanli.github.io/_pages/more.md

 ---
-permalink: /More about me/
+permalink: /more/
-title: "Markdown"
+title: "More about me"
 author_profile: true
 ---